Royal Rumble (1994): Event

 Next came the match between Irwin R. Schyster and Razor Ramon for the Intercontinental Championship, for which Jim Ross and Gorilla Monsoon took over the commentary roles.
 The match began with a brawl between the two, and Ramon got the early advantage.
 Schyster eventually threw Ramon over the top rope and attacked him on the floor.
 I.R.S. kept control of the match for quite a while, applying a reverse chinlock while using the ring ropes for additional leverage.
 After Ramon escaped the hold, he was able to perform a fallaway slam on Schyster.
 He then used an Irish Whip to throw Schyster into the corner, but the match turned around with a ref bump when referee Joey Marella was in the way and was kayfabe knocked unconscious.
 Shawn Michaels ran to the ring with his fake Intercontinental belt and hit Ramon with it, and Schyster helped revive Marella to count the pinfall.
 I.R.S. appeared to win the title, but referee Earl Hebner came to the ring and explained the situation to Marella.
 When Michaels' belt was discovered in the ring, the match was restarted.
 Ramon simply grabbed Schyster, who was standing on the second turnbuckle celebrating, and performed the Razor's Edge for the victory.

-The next match was the Casket match; the first wrestler to get his opponent in the casket and close the lid would win the match and the WWF World Heavyweight Championship.
+The next match was the casket match; the first wrestler to get his opponent in the casket and close the lid would win the match and the WWF World Heavyweight Championship.
 Yokozuna had great difficulty inflicting any serious damage on The Undertaker, but it was soon revealed that Mr. Fuji had arranged for several wrestlers to get involved on Yokozuna's behalf.
 Crush, The Great Kabuki, Genichiro Tenryu and Bam Bam Bigelow interfered, but The Undertaker was able to fight back until Mr. Fuji stole The Undertaker's urn from Paul Bearer.
 Yokozuna opened the urn, and smoke poured out.
 Meanwhile, Adam Bomb, Jeff Jarrett, The Headshrinkers (Samu and Fatu) and Diesel then came to the ring to help Yokozuna.
 Eventually, Yokozuna and his allies were able to shut The Undertaker in the casket to end the match.
 They locked the casket and pushed it down the aisle until smoke started coming out of the casket.
 The Undertaker appeared on the video screen at the end of the aisle, vowing to return.
 The casket was shown exploding on the screen, although the casket in the arena did not explode.
-After the explosion was shown, a person resembling The Undertaker was seen rising up to the ceiling of the Civic Center.
+The Undertaker then appeared to rise to the ceiling of the Civic Center.